Maanja Velu: Plot

 Velu decides to take revenge on the people who killed his brother.
+First, he discovers Dinesh's locket in his pocket, which Bose left in his pocket before dying.
+He impales and kills Dinesh after discovering his involvement in Bose's death.
+Then he kills the DIG after luring him.

-Firstly he kills Dinesh, his friend and Umapathi's henchman.
-Then he kills the DIG (he had been taken to jail and he had escaped).
-Umapathi also kidnaps Velu's entire family.
-Velu goes to an old temple where he kills Umapathi.
-He spills the beans that Bose is dead, and he rescues his family under the supervision of the new DIG Gautham Ganesh, who supports him wholeheartedly.
+Present: Umapathi also kidnaps Velu's entire family after seeing Velu saving Bose in the media recording.
+Velu goes to an old temple, where he kills Umapathi.
+He burst into tears and revealed that Bose was dead, and he rescued his family under the supervision of the new DIG, Gautham Ganesh, who supported him wholeheartedly.